Pawel-Galkowski/user-manipulation/README.md

-﻿# Node.Js Mailling
+﻿# User Manipulation

-Application which are showing how you can use mailling in node.js.
-Front-end of appliacation is created in react-redux.
+Application to show how to manipulate with users information.

 ## Technology stack
     - Node.Js